Import your data

 Your data dictionary must have the below required columns for every soil measurement included in your data.

-• measurement_group <chr> determines how the soil measurements are grouped.
-The order in which these groups appear in the report is determined by the order they are listed within the data dictionary.
+• measurement_group <chr> defines how the soil measurements are grouped.
+Groups appear in the report in the order listed in the data dictionary.

 • column_name <chr> is used to join the dictionary with your data.
-Must exactly match the column names of the soil measurements in your dataset.
-The order in which these measurements appear within their measurement_group is determined by the order they are listed within the data dictionary.
+Must exactly match the column names of the soil measurements in your data.
+Within each measurement group, measurements appear in the order listed in the data dictionary.

 Once your project data and dictionary files match the structure of the examples and are saved in the data folder, follow along with the changes in the code chunks in 01_producer-report.qmd.
 Code you will need to change are marked with the text “EDIT:”.
 Find all edit markers in the RStudio project with Ctrl + Shift + F to open the Find in Files wizard.